Radola Gajda: Politics

 Still a young man of 34, Gajda decided to turn to politics.
 At the end of 1926 he took part in the founding of the National Fascist Community (Národní obec fašistická, NOF), modeled on Benito Mussolini's National Fascist Party and became its leader on 2 January 1927.
 In 1929 the party took several seats in parliament.
 In 1931 Gajda was briefly imprisoned and stripped of military rank due to a prior scandal.

 During the night of 21–22 January 1933, the Židenice Mutiny broke out in Brno.
 This was an attempt on the part of 70 to 80 local fascists to overthrow the government by means of a military coup.
 The mutiny was immediately suppressed.
 Gajda was arrested the next day and charged with inciting the coup.
 Initially he was absolved of wrongdoing but after political pressure the verdict was revised.
 Gajda was sentenced to six months in prison and the forfeiture of his military pension.

 The NOF was somewhat successful in the 1935 elections and Gajda obtained a seat in parliament, which he was to hold until 1939.
 At this time, the NOF had a strong anti-German orientation, supported a military buildup and favored war with Nazi Germany over the Sudetenland.
 (After the Munich Agreement Gajda, as a gesture of defiance, returned all French and British honors and medals.)
 In 1939 he was rehabilitated and restored to the rank of General.
 He also became active in the newly established Party of National Unity (Strana národní jednoty).

-During March 1939, the Czechoslovakian political scene was in state of turmoil.
+During March 1939, the Czechoslovak political scene was in state of turmoil.
 Several coups were attempted, one in anticipation of making Gajda the new head of state.
 These amateurish coups ended in fiasco and several days later the remaining Czech lands were occupied by Nazi Germany.

 Gajda was marginalized during the occupation and abandoned politics.
 He occasionally assisted the Czech resistance by helping army officers to flee into Poland and by hiding the resistance activities of his son.
 He was investigated by the Gestapo but avoided imprisonment.
-When World War II ended Gajda was imprisoned by the NKVD (12 May 1945) and interrogated under harsh conditions (he lost his eyesight while jailed).
+When World War II ended Gajda was imprisoned (12 May 1945) and tortured.
+He practically lost his eyesight while jailed.